nbk265117/bitlab/README.md

 ### Configure Sports
 - Add sports categories, tournaments, leagues, teams, and games to your platform.
 - Set up betting markets and odds either automatically via the API or manually.
+  Teams will be automatically added when the Fetch Games or Fetch Odds cron job runs on the server.
+You can also add teams manually.

 ### Add Games, Markets & Odds
 - Add sports categories, tournaments, leagues, teams, and games to your platform.